Community Research and Development Information Service

-The Community Research and Development Information Service (CORDIS) is the European Commission's primary public repository and portal to disseminate information on all European Union (EU) funded research projects and their results in the broadest sense.
+The Community Research and Development Information Service (CORDIS) is the European Commission's primary source for the results of projects funded by the EU's framework programmes for research and innovation, from FP1 to Horizon Europe.

-The website and repository include all public information held by the commission (project fact-sheets, publishable reports, links to publications and deliverables), editorial content to support dissemination and exploitation, and comprehensive links to external sources such as open access publications and websites.
+The CORDIS website include all public information held by the commission (project fact-sheets, publishable reports, links to publications and deliverables), editorial content (including videos and a podcast) to support dissemination and exploitation, and comprehensive links to external sources such as open access publications and websites.

-Advisory services on conducting research using CORDIS is available at European Documentation Centres across the EU.
+It is organised in 6 sections: